StevenYang23/Volatility-based_Quant_Strategy/README.md

 Let **something** be **IV − EWMA(RV)** (EWMA), **IV − long-term RV** (LongTerm), or **VRP**, with **IV** = `Straddle_imp_vol`, **EWMA(RV)** from the model, and **long-term RV** = mean of the prior `long_term_window` daily **RV** values (today’s **RV** is not in **long-term RV** for that day).

-**KDE-CDF Signal(something)** = `2 * CDF(something | KDE of past 20 days) - 1`.
+**KDE-CDF Signal(something)** = `2 * CDF(something | KDE of past kde_rolling_window days) - 1`.
 This transforms the rolling distribution value into a bounded `[-1, 1]` range.

 **Entries:** long when **KDE-CDF < −entry_threshold**; short when **KDE-CDF > +entry_threshold** if `allow_short`. **Exits:** when **KDE-CDF** crosses **0** (long at **≥ 0**, short at **≤ 0** in code).

 The KDE-CDF perfectly bounds the signal to `[-1, 1]`, filtering out noise in low-density regions and providing robust, outlier-resistant entry signals without the extreme fluctuations seen in traditional Z-scores.
+The `kde_rolling_window` parameter (default 63) controls the memory length of the distribution.

 ### Signal Logic (summary table)